 Amangiri, 1 Kayenta Road, Canyon Point, Utah, US; +1 435 675 3999

-Snaking along the coastline of Kangaroo Island in southern Australia, the Southern Island Lodge capitalizes on its unparalleled ocean views from its perch atop a limestone cliff.
+Snaking along the coastline of Kangaroo Island in southern Australia, the Southern Ocean Lodge capitalizes on its unparalleled ocean views from its perch atop a limestone cliff.

 The lodge organizes daily activities, ranging from coastal clifftop walks to island heritage tours, alfresco canapes, kayaking, quad bike safaris, and sea lion encounters.